 - i.
 An appointee considered by the department or program to be a candidate for reappointment at the end of the second year will be evaluated in the third year according to department procedures.
-The Department or PPC Chair must submit, at a minimum, recommendation letter that summarizes (1) the department's or program's recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year.
-If faculty members eligible to write on the candidate's behalf as indicated by department or program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation. - ii.
+The dDepartment or PPC Chair must submit, at a minimum, its recommendation letter that summarizes (1) the department's or program's recommendation, positive or negative, and (2) the evidence supporting the recommendation-with supporting evidence to the Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year.
+If faculty members eligible to write on the candidate's behalf as indicated by department or program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
+The evidence must include a cover letter from the Chair and letters from full time faculty and those holding shared appointments in the department concerned who are in at least their third year of full-time service at Skidmore, and (where appropriate) Program Directors. - ii.
 The department must present clear and decisive evidence concerning the individual's professional quality and the department's need for the candidate's particular abilities in its projected programs. - iii.
 If the department and the Associate Dean of the Faculty (faculty affairs) differ, the Dean of the Faculty/Vice President for Academic Affairs will convene an ad hoc group, consisting of the Chairs of other departments with instructors, who will provide an additional perspective.
-The Dean of the Faculty/Vice President for Academic Affairs makes the final decision. - iv.
-If the Dean of the Faculty/Vice President for Academic Affairs' decision is negative, the Dean of the Faculty/Vice President for Academic Affairs on or by March 1 shall remind those appointees in the final year of their contracts that their contracts terminate at the end of that academic year. - v.
-After the initial three years, Instructors who are reappointed will receive an additional contract of three years, renewable, with a review in the third year.
+The Dean of the Faculty/Vice President for Academic Affairs makes the final decision. - iv If the Dean of the Faculty/Vice President for Academic Affairs' decision is negative, the Dean of the Faculty/Vice President for Academic Affairs on or by March 1 shall remind those appointees in the final year of their contracts that their contracts terminate at the end of that academic year. - After the initial three years, Instructors who are reappointed will receive an additional contract of three years, renewable, with a review in the third year.